Superlinear drift in consensus-based optimization with condensation phenomena: Finite time blow-up in one-dimension

 Hence, if $f$ is the solution to \eqref{eq:FP1Dmov} we may exploit the relationship between its $L^2$ norm and the evolution of its second order moment about the point~$b$ to check the preservation of $L^2$~regularity.
+Based on these observations, we follow~\cite{fornasier2024consensus} and we consider the evolution of \( \V(t) \coloneqq \intR (x - \x)^2 f(x,t)\, \d x, \qquad \x \coloneqq \argmin_{\R} \F(x). \) whose evolution is given by \( \) Now, we notice that